JoeyyScott/general-gielinor-game/TESTING.md

 ### Additional Testing

-+ As the quiz will ask you 10 questions but consists of 30, throughout the development of this project I tested that my project consistently met the following criteria:
++ As the quiz will ask you 10 questions but consists of 30, throughout the project's development I tested that it consistently met the following criteria:
     + All questions displayed the correct message, image, alt text equivalent and available answers for the current question.
         + Questions remaining count was displaying correctly.
     + Upon selecting an answer the post guess content showed as intended: